splendid-simi/park-assist/README.md

-# [ Park Assist ]
+# Park Assist
 ####A web application to quickly help you find the closest metered parking spot in Santa Monica, CA.

-## Summary
-Web app to take the decision making away from parking at meters in Santa Monica, CA. It will choose the closest confirmed open parking meter for you.

 ##Problem
 Parking is near impossible to find in Santa Monica.
 In addition, the information in the Santa Monica Parking API is not being fully utilized.

-##Solution
+##Abstract
+Web app to take the decision making away from parking at meters in Santa Monica, CA. It will choose the closest confirmed open parking meter for you.

+##Strategy
 The Santa Monica Parking API provides information on over 6000 meters.
 At times over 100 events are added in less than a minute.
 We took this wealth of data and processed it behind the scenes using two different servers, and a client app to create a streamlined presentation of the most useful information for someone looking for a parking spot.

 ## Developer Documentation